Broadway Impact: Events and activism

 It produced a 3,000-piece letter writing campaign in support of the Marriage Equality Act (New York).

 In 2009, held a rally in midtown featuring speeches and/or performances from Cheyenne Jackson, Cynthia Nixon, Kristin Davis, Audra McDonald, David Hyde Pierce, then-Mayor Michael Bloomberg, New York State Senator Tom Duane, and State Assemblyman Daniel O'Donnell.

 They also organized a free bus trip for 1,400 volunteers to go to the National Equality March.

 In 2010, they threw a celebration when Proposition 8 was ruled unconstitutional that included Hunter Bell, Heidi Blickenstaff and Susan Blackwell from Title of Show, cast members from La Cage aux Folles and Memphis.
 The evening also included a Question & Answer section with Richard Socarides (Former Advisor to President Bill Clinton).

 In 2011, Hair held a "Be-In" performance benefit, and additionally celebrated the recent victory for marriage equality in New York state - that as of July 24 at 9pm, gay couples could officially get married.
 Several same-sex couples from the Broadway community got married onstage at the St. James Theatre immediately following the performance.

-In 2014, they held and "All Love Is Equal" recital.
+In 2014, they held an "All Love Is Equal" recital.